AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-40311-invalid-security-error-after-login-to-admin-if-custom-admin-path-is-configured.md

 ---
-description: 'The MDVA-40311 patch fixes the issue where the Admin user gets an error message: *Invalid security or form key.
-Please refresh the page*, after login into the Admin if the custom admin path is configured and the secret key is enabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.7 is installed.
-The patch ID is MDVA-40311.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.'
+title: 'MDVA-40311: "Invalid security or form key" error after login into Admin if custom admin path is configured'
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.7,Magento,MQP,Patches for Adobe Commerce,cloud infrastructure,on-premises,Adobe Commerce,invalid security,admin path,secret key,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-40311: "Invalid security or form key" error after login into Admin if custom admin path is configured'
 ---

-# MDVA-40311: "Invalid security or form key" error after login into Admin if custom admin path is configured

 The MDVA-40311 patch fixes the issue where the Admin user gets an error message: *Invalid security or form key.
 Please refresh the page*, after login into the Admin if the custom admin path is configured and the secret key is enabled.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.7 is installed.
 The patch ID is MDVA-40311.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.